kmiya/project-euler/README.md

 project-euler
 =============

-Solutions written in Python, Ruby, Haskell.
+Solutions written in C++, Haskell, Python and Ruby.